ARTICLE I: BOARD OF DIRECTORS

 - In the event that a qualified adopter can not afford to pay a requested fee, that adopter is not to be immediately disregarded.
 Such an adoption can be discussed with the Board and a decision can be made to allow the adoption to occur without fee payment should the situation be a good one for the dog.
 Occurrences like this need to be scrutinized in detail because of the fact that a potential adopter may not be able to properly care for an adopted dog throughout its life if they can not afford the requested adoption fee.

 - Any dog 8 yrs or older qualifies for the Senior 4 Senior program.
-If the adopter is 50 yrs or older.
-The adoption donation will be drastically reduced to $75.00 for purebreed seniors and $50.00 for mixed bred seniors.
+If the adopter is 65 yrs or older.
+The adoption donation will be drastically reduced to $100.00 for purebreed/hybrid seniors and $75.00 for mixed bred seniors.

 ARTICLE XVII: EXPENDITURE PRIORITIES